expo/expo/packages/expo-splash-screen/README.md

 ##### Provide different splash screen image - `res/drawable-night/splashscreen_image.png`

-You might want to provide separate splash screen image for dark mode usage and place it under the `res/drawable-night` directory with exactly same name as a normal one.
+You might want to provide a separate splash screen image for dark mode usage, and place it under the `res/drawable-night` directory with exactly the same name as the normal one.
 This step is optional, because you might want to have the same image in both `light` and `dark` modes (e.g. you have just a light-themed logo and you want to have different background colors in different modes).

 ## 👏 Contributing